tommcandrew/personal-site/src/assets/blogPosts/03-january-2020.md

 });
 ```

+&nbsp;

 When we deploy our app later, Heroku is going to use the "npm run build" command in the "package.json" file of our front-end to bundle all of the front-end files into one optimised build folder.
 We need to tell the server where to find these files after this happens.

-To do this, we'll first require a module called path at the top of the file (this module is part of the Node.js core so it doesn't need to be installed).
+To do this, we'll first <mark>require a module called path</mark> at the top of the file (this module is part of the Node.js core so it doesn't need to be installed).

 ```javascript
 const path = require("path");
 ```

+&nbsp;

-Now add this line to the file:
+Now <mark>add this line</mark> to the file:

 ```javascript
 app.use(express.static(path.join(__dirname, "client/build")));
 ```

+&nbsp;

-The path module that we've used simply gets the path to the current file and then adds on whatever we specify.
+The path module that we've used simply joins the path to the current directory with the path to the file you specify.
 Express then knows to look in this location for the static files (which will be our JavaScript and any CSS).

-Now take a look in the project's "package.json" file and make sure there is a "start" script and that its value is set to "node server" (Heroku will use this command to start the app during deployment).
+Now take a look in the project's "package.json" file and <mark>make sure there is a "start" script and that its value is set to "node server"</mark> (Heroku will use this command to start the app during deployment).

 ### THE FRONT-END